kkumer/gepard/docs/source/gpds.rst

 :math:`x^{-\alpha' t}` coming from the Regge trajectory.

-For a given j-space model, you can evaluate also standard GPDs in the x-space (presently only GPD H, and only for :math:`\eta=0` or :math:`\eta=x`), using method ``gpd.Hx(x, eta, t, Q2)``, which returns triplet of singlet/sea quark GPD, gluon GPD, and non-singlet/valence quark GPD (the last one is not implemented yet and is set to zero):
+For a given j-space model, you can evaluate also standard GPDs in the x-space (presently only for :math:`\eta=0` or :math:`\eta=x`), using method ``gpd.Hx(x, eta, t, Q2)``, which returns the triplet [singlet/sea quark, gluon, non-singlet/valence quark] GPDs (the third one is not implemented yet and is set to zero):

 .. code-block:: python